Best Broker for CFD Hedging in the UK for 2026

 Overnight financing: Hedges often stay open for days or weeks.
 Daily financing charges accumulate.
 Lower overnight rates mean cheaper long-term protection.

 Platform compatibility: If you use automated hedging strategies via Expert Advisors, you need MT4/MT5 support.
-Pepperstone and IG offer this; Capital.com connects via TradingView but not MT4/MT5 directly.
+Pepperstone and IG offer this; Capital.com connects via TradingView but does not offer MT4/MT5 directly.

 Which CFD Broker Has the Best Hedging Features?